Mohamed-Abotalb/alx-system_engineering-devops/0x01-shell_permissions/README.md

 - Ninth Script is in file 8-James_Bond and it makes the owner and owner group have no permissions and the others have rights to do anything with the file hello.

 - Tenth Script is in file 9-John_Doe and it add execution permission to all users but remove read permission from the others to the file hello.

+- Eleventh Script is in file 10-mirror_permissions and it allows the others to only read the file hello.